 Arches National Park

-Arches National Park contains the greatest density of natural sandstone arches in the world, more than 2000.
-The arches and numerous other extraordinary geologic features such as spires, pinnacles, pedestals and balanced rocks, are highlighted in striking foreground and background views created by contrasting colors, landforms and textures.
+Arches National Park contains the greatest density of natural sandstone arches in the world, more than two thousand.
+The arches and numerous other extraordinary geologic features such as spires, pinnacles, pedestals and balanced rocks, are highlighted in striking foreground and background views created by contrasting colors, land forms and textures.

 Wildflowers - Each year, the unique combination of sun, wind, water, temperature and elevation sets the stage for the springtime blooms.
 From late March through May, you can find blossoms on the desert floor.
 For weekly updates on the best locations, and pictures of what you will find there, read our Wildflower Watch.

 Where to stay There is no lodging in Arches National Park.
-Moab, Utah, 5 miles south on U.S. Route 191 offers numerous hotels, motels and bed and breakfasts, as well as commercial campgrounds, where showers may be obtained for a fee.
-There is only one camping area in Arches National Park.
-The Devils Garden Campground, located 18 miles from the park entrance.
+Moab, Utah, five miles south on U.S. Route 191 offers numerous hotels, motels and bed and breakfasts, as well as commercial campgrounds, where showers may be obtained for a fee.
+There is only one camping area in Arches National Park, the Devils Garden Campground, located 18 miles from the park entrance.
 More...